revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <blockquote>

 - Java supports primitive data types such as int, float, long, double, byte, char, short, boolean which are not objects.
-- While using static key, their is no need to create objects to access the value or method.
+- While using static key, there is no need to create objects to access the value or method.
       </blockquote>
 </details>

 ---

-11.If you are a user of java application, which tool do you need in JDK, JRE and JVM?
+11.If you are a user of Java application, which tool do you need in JDK, JRE and JVM?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)
 <details>